siberianfox/g2wiki/Gcodes.md

 #### Calculation of Feed Rate for Moves Including Rotary Axes

-G2 adheres to the NIST definition for calculating feedrate for moves that include movement in A, B, C axes:
+G2 adheres to the [NIST Gcode definition](https://www.nist.gov/publications/nist-rs274ngc-interpreter-version-3) for calculating feedrate for moves that include movement in A, B, C axes.
 <pre>
-/* --- NIST RS274NGC_v3 Guidance ---
- *
- *  The following is verbatim text from NIST RS274NGC_v3.
-Note: For moves that
- *  combine both linear and rotational movement the feed rate should apply to the XYZ
- *  movement, with the rotational axis (or axes) timed to start and end at the same time
- *  the linear move is performed.
-It is possible under this case for the rotational move
- *  to rate-limit the linear move.
- *
- *   2.1.2.5 Feed Rate
+/*   2.1.2.5 Feed Rate
  *
  *  The rate at which the controlled point or the axes move is nominally a steady rate
  *  which may be set by the user.
 In the Interpreter, the interpretation of the feed